 The Edinburgh Modular Arm System, abbreviated as EMAS, was a scientific innovation marvel.
 Showcased at the majestic National Museum of Scotland, the bionic arm draws a huge number of visitors.
 This bionic limb may make you recall the 1970 television series The Six Million Dollar Man, but the reality is quite different from this fictional appendage.

 A brief history of bionic limbs

 A German mercenary, Götz von Berlichingen, made one functional replacement arm made of iron.
 The metal arm was laden with a spring setup and he could use the hand for doing mundane chores.
-It was possibly the best-documented evidence of the precursor to the open bionics-based arms.
+It was possibly the best-documented evidence of the precursor to open bionics-based arms.
 It is now showcased at the Jagsthausen Castle.
-However, it took a few more centuries before advanced prosthetics items could be made available for mainstream usage.
+However, it took a few more centuries before advanced prosthetic items could be made available for mainstream usage.

 The first true bionic limb

 The flourishing of modern prosthetics took place in Scotland and the first bionic prosthesis was developed in Edinburgh in the 1980s.
 Edinburgh-based Princess Margaret Rose Hospital was well-known for making pneumatic-powered prosthetics for children.
 It had been making such products since 1963.
 However, things changed for the better when David Gow took control of the hospital in 1986.
 Gow was of the view the pneumatic design was far from user-friendly, more so for children.
 He along with his team set out to invent a system that was both lighter and more convenient.
 He achieved his objective within a couple of years.